neoyinzhanghan/HemeYolo-dev/README.md

 # Conformal Procedure

 Recommend that you create a new conda environment for this.
+This script assumes that HemeYolo-dev is your working directory.

 ```bash
 conda create --name HemeYolo_thresholding